Does home insurance cover natural disasters?

 Damage caused by lightning and thunderstorms is covered by homeowners insurance.
 If a bolt of lightning strikes your roof and causes a house fire, strikes a tree that falls on your roof, or causes a power surge that fries your television, your home insurance policy should cover the damage.

 Homeowners insurance covers damage caused by winter storms and ice buildup, like if an ice dam causes your roof to collapse.
 If extreme cold freezes your heating system or plumbing, home insurance may help cover the cost of repairs as long as the systems were in use, like if you had the heat on during a blizzard.
 But if you went on vacation for a couple of weeks and left the water tank on and it froze, you likely wouldn’t be covered.

 Standard home insurance covers damage caused by volcanic blasts, ash, dust, and lava flow.
 If the volcanic eruption leads to fire and smoke damage, home insurance will cover that, too.
 But if the eruption leads to an earthquake, homeowners insurance would likely not cover the quake damage.

-Standard homeowners insurance does not cover every type of disaster, but there are typically coverage add-ons or separate policies that you can purchase to cover damage caused by the following:
+A standard homeowners insurance policy does not cover every type of natural disaster.
+But there are typically coverage add-ons or separate policies that you can purchase to ensure you’re fully protected.

-Home insurance never covers flood damage.
-In order to be protected against flood damage, you’ll need a separate flood insurance policy.
-You should strongly consider flood insurance if you live in an area that’s at-risk for flooding.
+Home insurance never covers flood damage — you’ll need a separate flood insurance policy for that.
+You should strongly consider flood insurance if you live in an area at risk of flooding.
 If you have a mortgage on your home, your lender may even require flood coverage.

 Mudslide damage is not covered by standard homeowners insurance.
 If mudflow damage is caused by a flood, flood insurance may cover the damage.